rmagatti/auto-session/README.md

 # Commands
 Auto Session exposes two commands that can be used or mapped to any keybindings for manually saving and restoring sessions.
 - `:SaveSession` saves or creates a session in the currently set `auto_session_root_dir`.
-- `:SaveSessionOn "~/my/custom/path"` saves or creates a session in the specified directory path.
+- `:SaveSession ~/my/custom/path` saves or creates a session in the specified directory path.
 - `:RestoreSession` restores a previously saved session based on the `cwd`.
-- `:RestoreSessionFrom "~/my/custom/path"` restores a previously saved session based on the provided path.
+- `:RestoreSession ~/my/custom/path` restores a previously saved session based on the provided path.

 Note: the plugin uses these same functions internally for the automatic behaviour wrapping it with only a few extra checks for consistency.